 Welcome to the Negligence Evaluation Tool, an innovative web-based application designed to educate users on the intricacies of negligence law as applied in New South Wales (NSW), Australia.
-Drawing upon the established principles of common law and statutory provisions of the Civil Procedure Act, this tool serves as a guiding framework for understanding potential legal scenarios.
+Drawing upon the established principles of common law and statutory provisions of the Civil Liability Act, this tool serves as a guiding framework for understanding potential legal scenarios.

 Understand your legal rights and options with confidence.